How Does Certificate Based Authentication Work?

 Certificate based authentication is sometimes confused with other types of authentication, such as username and password authentication.
 However, there are several key differences between the two.

-Certificate-based authentication also differs from two-factor authentication, which requires the user to provide two pieces of evidence to verify their identity.
-With certificate-based authentication, the digital certificate is the only piece of evidence that is required.
+CBA also differs from two-factor authentication, which requires the user to provide two pieces of evidence to verify their identity.
+With CBA the digital certificate is the only piece of evidence that is required.

 Certificate-based authentication is a very secure way to verify the identity of users and devices.
 The digital certificates used in certificate-based authentication are difficult to forge, and the process of verifying the certificate’s validity is automated.